 Larger tire upgrades are one of the most common upgrades most truck owners do.
-Not only does it enhance the appearance of the truck, but also allows you to haul heavy loads with more ease as well as improve the trucks towing abilities.
+Not only does it enhance the appearance of the truck, but also allows you to haul heavy loads with more ease as well as improve your towing abilities.
 If you’d like to know what is required to fit 35’s to a 3500 Ram Dually, then this article is definitely for you.

-In order to fit 35” tires to a Ram Dually, you’ll need a minimum 2” front leveling kit combined with well-engineered hub centric ¼”steel spacers between the duals, running 35×12.5 tires.
+In order to fit 35” tires to a Ram Dually, you’ll need a minimum 2” front leveling kit combined with well-engineered hub-centric ¼” steel spacers between the duals, running 35×12.5 tires.

 The above setup will offer sufficient clearance to prevent rubbing and scrubbing at full lock.
-Always make sure you opt for high grade quality steel spacers, and not cheap aluminum versions.
+Always make sure you opt for high-grade quality steel spacers, and not cheap aluminum versions.
 Make sure you fit a 1/4″ spacer on the rear to prevent the tire chaffing on the rear leaf packs.

 Running 35 inch tires on a Ram Dually (Spacers vs Aftermarket rims)